 Student residence Storkower Strasse

-Modular construction requires considerably less construction time than a conventionally designed building and allows for flexible re-use, with a total life span of 40 years and more.
-We looked to address the issue of lack of student accommodation in Germany by developing a modular construction concept for micro apartments.
+Modular construction requires considerably less construction time and allows for flexible re-use, with a total life span of 40 years and more.
+We addressed the need for more affordable student accommodation in Germany by developing a modular construction concept for micro apartments.